Panama Country Commercial Guide

 Intermediate Agricultural Products

 U.S. exports of intermediate agricultural products to Panama totaled $118.4 million in 2019.
-High demand for soybean meal ($69.8 million) drives this sector, mainly used for poultry production, shrimp aquaculture, and pork production.
+High demand for soybean meals ($69.8 million) drives this sector, mainly used for poultry production, shrimp aquaculture, and pork production.
 All soybean meal imports are from the United States.

 (in US$ millions)